cloudwego/kitex/docs/guide/basic-features/serialization_protocol.md

 ### Protocol Type

-There are two types suporting of protobuf:
+There are two types supporting of protobuf:

 1. **Custom message protocol**: it's been considered as kitex protobuf, the way of generated code is consistent with Thrift.
 2. **gRPC protocol**: it can communication with grpc directly, and support streaming.